Trauma Centre for Accident Victims

-This results in more than 370 deaths per day and Trauma is the leading cause of death amongst young people between the ages of 5 and 29 years.
+India sees 1,200 road accidents every day.
+This results in more than 370 deaths per day.
+And Trauma is now the leading cause of death among young people, 5 to 29 year olds.

 The Hindu reports: 53 road crashes, 17 deaths per hour in 2018: Annual government report.

 Although government statistics indicate that road accident rates have been coming down in Tamil Nadu, CMC has recorded a steep increase in trauma cases received in our hospital.

 CMC has found that 57% of the Road Traffic Accident (RTA) victims brought into our Emergency Department were riding 2-wheelers.
 Many of these injuries could have been reduced.

 You can reduce Motorbike related trauma, especially head injuries, by wearing a helmet.
 So, not wearing your helmet can be a grave mistake.
 It can mean the difference between life and death.
 Between a full recovery and disability.